Thyroid Cancer

 Background

 Thyroid cancer is usually diagnosed at an early stage.
 With the advancement of treatments, they are highly curable, which causes its mortality rate to be relatively low in Hong Kong.
-However, as the cancer develops slowly, there is still chance of recurrence several years after the initial treatment.
+However, as the cancer develops slowly, there is still a chance of recurrence several years after the initial treatment.
 Therefore, regular follow-up is recommended.

 What is thyroid cancer?